adamk72/consulting_website/src/pages/resume.md

 ## Volunteer Work

-### Cook and Recycling Manager for Potluck in the Park

-Mar 2013 - Mar 2014 @ _Portland, OR_

-For this non-profit that provided weekly meals for the homeless, cooked and served meals as well as supported the recycling process for all of the discarded packaging.

-### Consultant for Outdoor Outreach
+### Technical Consultant

+#### Outdoor Outreach ~ Leadership training for at-risk youths
 Jul 2009 - Jul 2011 @ _San Diego, CA_

-For this non-profit that provided leadership training to at-risk youths, provided technical advice ranging from computer systems to best practices for operations.
+Provided technical advice ranging from computer systems to best practices for operations.
 Also participated in several fund-raisers.

+### Cook and Recycling Manager

+#### Potluck in the Park ~ Providing weekly meals for the homeless
+Mar 2013 - Mar 2014 @ _Portland, OR_

+Cooked and served meals as well as managed the recycling process for all of the discarded packaging.